 In the first step of the analysis a graph is built from the in-data (see section 2).
 Then, a breadth-first search is performed from every node in the graph to find all reachable nodes within the defined radius.

-Parallelized calculations of Reach are available in both versions (Mapinfo and QGIS), meaning that the user can calculate the Number of reachable lines, the Total length of all reachable lines and the Reachable area, using the same Radius, at the same time.
+Parallel calculations of Reach are available, meaning that the user can calculate the Number of reachable lines, the Total length of all reachable lines and the Reachable area, using the same Radius, at the same time.